High-efficiency optical frequency mixing in an all-dielectric metasurface enabled by multiple bound states in the continuum: Nonlinear harmonic generation and frequency mixing

 Due to the presence of multiple quasi-BIC resonances in the designed metasurface, it is possible to study FWM by exciting either single or multiple modes.
 Justified by the enhanced THG signals in Fig. 3, the combination of highly confined electromagnetic fields within the nanodisk dimers and the strong intrinsic material nonlinearities of silicon should allow FWM process to be effectively exploited.
 Fig. 4 shows the results of mixing different excitation frequencies at the three quasi-BIC resonances at $\omega_{1}$, $\omega_{2}$, and $\omega_{3}$, respectively.
 When the three pump beams are temporally coincident, the ten spectral peaks ranging from $\sim$450 nm to $\sim$550 nm can be obtained in the visible window.
-In Figs. 4(a)-(c), two pump beams are considered with one at a fixed wavelength of $\omega_{1}$, $\omega_{2}$, and $\omega_{3}$, respectively, and in Fig. 4(d), another pump beam is introduced with two fixed wavelengths at $\omega_{1}$ and $\omega_{2}$.
+In Figs. 4(a)-(c) for the degenerate four wave mixing, two pump beams are considered with one at a fixed wavelength of $\omega_{1}$, $\omega_{2}$, and $\omega_{3}$, respectively.
+In the simulations, the two physics at the fundamental wavelengths and the third physics at the frequency mixing wavelength are used.
+In Fig. 4(d) for the non-degenerate four wave mixing, another pump beam is introduced with two fixed wavelengths at $\omega_{1}$ and $\omega_{2}$.
+In such situation, three physics at the fundamental wavelengths and the fourth physics at the frequency mixing wavelength are adopted.
 For easy comparisons, the optical intensity of input pumps are all fixed at 1 MW/cm$^{2}$ in the simulations.

 The generated optical mixing signals can be categorized into three groups.
 The first group corresponds to the THG processes when the input beams have the same frequencies.
 Note the THG powers here are about 2 orders of magnitude larger than those in Fig. 3, because the input power comes from the two input pumps here.
 The second group consists of the degenerate four-wave mixing (dFWM) processes, $2\omega_{1}+\omega_{3}$, $2\omega_{1}+\omega_{2}$, $2\omega_{2}+\omega_{3}$, $2\omega_{2}+\omega_{1}$, $2\omega_{3}+\omega_{2}$, $2\omega_{3}+\omega_{1}$, with peaks at 509 nm, 525.66 nm, 482.71 nm, 511.28 nm, 468.63 nm, 480.69 nm, respectively.
 The powers of these dFWM peaks do not simply scale as the product of $Q$ factors of the involved quasi-BIC modes.
 Instead, similarly with THG powers dependent on the internal electric energy, the dFWM radiations are determined by the combination of highly confined fields and spatial overlap of the quasi-BIC modes involved, for example in Fig. 4(b), the dFWM signals at $2\omega_{2}+\omega_{1}$ is $\sim$2.7 times larger than that at $2\omega_{2}+\omega_{3}$.
 The third group corresponds to the non-dFWM process with a new frequency of $\omega_{1}+\omega_{2}+\omega_{3}$ when the three different bumps simultaneously illuminate on the metasurface.
 Thanks to the simultaneous occurrence of the three quasi-BIC resonances at the input wavelengths, the FWM peak reaches $1.17\times10^{-5}$ W, and it is the first time to obtain such an enhanced non-dFWM in metasurface systems.